-Aspire Counseling has several therapists who specialize in treating PTSD.
+Aspire Counseling has several experienced trauma therapists who specialize in treating PTSD.
 All of our trauma therapists are trained and experienced using at least one evidence based PTSD treatment such as Prolonged Exposure (PE), Cognitive Processing Therapy (CPT) or Acceptance and Eye Movement Desensitization Reprocessing (EMDR).
 That’s a lot of different acronyms, but the bottom line is this: we offer effective treatment so you can find emotional freedom and healing.
 You don’t have to face this journey alone.
 People do recover and learn to live a meaningful, peaceful life even after unimaginable trauma.
 Please reach out and let a therapist help you begin counseling right away so you can get back to living.

 A Resource for MU Students & Faculty who are Sexual Assault Survivors

 University of Missouri students who have been the victim of any sexual violence including rape and sexual assault are encouraged to access the many resources, including a victim advocate, through the RSVP center on campus.